PacLII [Home] [Databases] [WorldLII] [Search] [Help] [Feedback] [Report an error] [F.A.Q.]

 Montreal Declaration on Public Access to Law

-(As amended in Sydney, November 29, 2003, and Paris, November 5, 2004)
+(As amended in Sydney, 2003, Paris, 2004 and Montreal, 2007)

-Legal information institutes of the world, meeting in Montreal, declare that :
+Legal information institutes of the world, meeting in Montreal, declare that:

 Public legal information means legal information produced by public bodies that have a duty to produce law and make it public.
 It includes primary sources of law, such as legislation, case law and treaties, as well as various secondary (interpretative) public sources, such as reports on preparatory work and law reform, and resulting from boards of inquiry.
 It also includes legal documents created as a result of public funding.